A Unified Theory of Robust and Distributionally Robust Optimization via the Primal-Worst-Equals-Dual-Best Principle: Uncertainty Quantification and Distributionally Robust Optimization

 We now show that \eqref{eq:duq} and \eqref{eq:fr} are instances of the primal worst and dual best robust optimization problems \eqref{eq:pw-ro} and~\eqref{eq:db-ro} studied in Section~\ref{sec:rco}, respectively, which we will call \emph{ambiguous} primal worst, \eqref{eq:apw}, and \emph{ambiguous} dual best, \eqref{eq:adb}.
 While~\eqref{eq:apw} and~\eqref{eq:adb} appear to be difficult to solve, they again admit finite convex reformulations \eqref{eq:apw-cvx} and \eqref{eq:adb-cvx} that are instances of the problems \eqref{eq:pw-cvx-ro} and \eqref{eq:db-cvx-ro} in Section~\ref{sec:rco}, respectively.
 We can then use the results of Section~\ref{sec:rco} to derive conditions of strong duality between \eqref{eq:apw} and~\eqref{eq:adb}, which immediately imply equivalence between the uncertainty quantification problems \eqref{eq:puq} and \eqref{eq:duq} as well as the finite reduction \eqref{eq:fr}.
 These relationships are summarized in Figure~\ref{fig:weak-relations-dro}.

 Although the dual uncertainty quantification problem \eqref{eq:duq} appears to be an instance of the primal worst problem \eqref{eq:pw-ro}, the `uncertainty set' $\bar{\set S}$ fails to satisfy the assumption~\textbf{(C)} from Section~\ref{sec:rco} for two reasons.
 Firstly, $\bar{\set S}$ is generally non-convex as it constitutes a union of~$I$ convex sets corresponding to the $I$ concave pieces of the disutility function $g$.
 Secondly, the domains of $h_j$ and $-g$ may not be closed, in which case $\bar{\set S}$ cannot be represented as an instance of $\mathcal{Z}$ that satisfies assumption \textbf{(C)}, which is closed by construction.
 In addition, the constraint function in~\eqref{eq:duq} violates the assumption \textbf{(RF)} since $g$ is not concave in $\bm{z}$.
-We simultaneously circumvent all of these issues through the introduction of separate augmented support sets $\set U_0= \R^{d_{\bm z}} \times \R^{J} \times \R$ and
+Hence, \eqref{eq:duq} fails to be an instance of~\eqref{eq:pw-ro}.
+Nevertheless, \eqref{eq:duq} admits an equivalent reformulation that {\em is} an instance of~\eqref{eq:pw-ro}.
+To see this, we introduce separate augmented support sets $\set U_0= \R^{d_{\bm z}} \times \R^{J} \times \R$ and

 We can then define the ambiguous primal worst problem as follows. \begin{samepage} \begin{empheq}[box=\fbox]{equation*} \tag{AP-W} \end{empheq} $\mspace{220mu}$ \textbf{Ambiguous Primal Worst Problem} \end{samepage}